Phirks/vantage-coin/README.md

 #### An Example
 Imagine a lottery with only 10 possibilities.
 The user picks a number between 0 and 9 and if their number comes up, they get 10x their original bet, plus a tiny little bonus.
 Because of how cryptocurrencies work, the coins that was bet would be tied up in a transaction for some time after the bet.
 During that time, a lot of complex things need to happen

 first thing, the original user packages their wager up in a block.
 These blocks take a bunch of bets from a bunch of people and decide who wins and who loses.
-They also decide what the payout will be based on a set formula, and how much the bonus will be based on how man people are playing at once.
+They also decide what the payout will be based on a set formula, and how much the bonus will be based on how many people are playing at once.

 The user also needs to check other blocks for authenticity to make sure nobody is cheating.
-If someone is caught trying to cheat by lying about a block, they forfiet all the coins they put in.
+If someone is caught trying to cheat by lying about a block, they forfeit all the coins they put in.
 That's why the system is trustworthy.
 Everyone is either honest, or they lose everything.

 Eventually, if the bet was a win, the coins come back to the user's wallet.
 They can bet it again and the process starts over.

 #### Roadmap
 This project is young, and is not intended to ever be a functioning casino.
-Although it is intended to operate with the full functionality, the coins will be "play coins" generated and replaced easily for the forseeable future.
+Although it is intended to operate with the full functionality, the coins will be "play coins" generated and replaced easily for the foreseeable future.

 The current plan is to roll this out into a mobile lottery game.
 A lottery makes sense to start because it doesn't demand that blocks be quickly validated, so even very little adoption would not affect the operation of a blockchain lottery.